 RELATED EBOOK: 5 Mistakes to Avoid After an Auto Accident

-The Penalty for Unsafe Lane Changes in Texas
+The Penalty for Unsafe Lane Changes in San Antonio, TX

 In Texas, an unsafe lane change ticket can cost an at-fault driver at least $200 and a two-point driving record increase that will remain on their record for up to five years.
 These points will likely increase their insurance premiums — and four or more unsafe lane change tickets could result in a driver’s license suspension.

 They may also be financially liable for the injuries they cause.
 If you suffered injuries due to an unsafe lane change, your best course of action is to contact a skilled and experienced San Antonio personal injury attorney.
 A lawsuit can help you hold a reckless or distracted driver accountable and help offset your medical bills, pain and suffering, and lost income.

 Crosley Law: Fighting for San Antonio Crash Victims

 When a negligent driver injures you or someone you love, you should contact Crosley Law to schedule a free consultation.
 Our lawyers have built a reputation for their attention to detail and dedication to their clients.
 We will discuss the circumstances surrounding your car crash, the strength of your claim, and your legal options moving forward.

 Driving while intoxicated (DWI).
 (2018).
 Texas Department of Transportation.
 Retrieved from https://www.txdot.gov/inside-txdot/division/traffic/safety/sober-safe/intoxication.html